d-ries/linux-essentials/09_usersandpermissions/01_course.md

 teacher:x:1001:1001:Teacher Account:/home/teacher:/bin/bash
 ```

 ?> All of the options that we can use can be found in the manpage by running `man usermod`.
+?> If we want to create a user that cannot be logged into, we can change it's shell to `/bin/false` or `/sbin/nologin`.
+The difference between these to is that `/sbin/nologin` gives a polite message that you cannot log in to this account before exiting, this text can be changed in the file `/etc/nologin.txt`.
+The option `/bin/false` directly exits without prompting anything.

 #### Setting user passwords
 If we want to change our password we can use the `passwd` command: